cytech/BillingTrack-Wired/app/Modules/Documentation/Views/documentation/Frequently-Asked-Questions.md

 <a id="i-forgot-my-password---how-can-i-reset-it"></a>
 ### I forgot my password - how can I reset it?

-1. Get the ResetPassword-2018.zip utility from the resources/misc
+1. Get the ResetPassword.zip utility from the resources/misc
     directory of this repository.
 2. Unzip the contents.
 3. Upload the unzipped ResetPassword folder to the app/Modules folder